Trabuco

 Code Review Workflow

-When the MCP module is selected, the generated project includes structured code review tools.
-Claude Code gets a /review skill that uses MCP tools to review code against the project's quality specification.
+The generated project includes AI task prompts and quality specifications that support structured code review.
+Claude Code gets a /review skill that reviews code against the project's quality specification.

 How it works: